Bam92/abelmbula/content/blog/sum-array/index.md

 ```
 You have noticed that we made four calls instead of five.
 It's because initially reduce takes the first and second items, so next time we jump to the third item.
 When there are no more numbers left in the array the method returns the total value.

-If you are afraid of arrow functions, here is the traditional way (old fationned)
+If you are afraid of arrow functions, here is the traditional way (old fashionned)

 ```js